 Of all the dishes the Ashtamker family has taught us, the one I make most often is their version of mujadara.
 This dish is popular throughout the Middle East and Arab world.
 It is frequently eaten by Jewish families because it’s kosher, dairy free, and very inexpensive to prepare.
 The ingredients should all be easy to find at your local market.

 While it is typically served as a side dish, I often eat mujadara as an entrée when I’m in the mood for a filling vegetarian meal.
 Be sure to follow the directions as written, it will make your mujadara nice and fluffy.
-As you cook you may feel like you’re adding too much salt, but don’t worry… much of the salt is rinsed away with the soaking and cooking liquid.
-The end result will be moderately salted.

 If you are eating this as an entrée and you don’t mind making it a dairy meal, try topping it with some Greek yogurt along with the caramelized onions—it is simple and delicious!